petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 When we no longer need to collect personal information about you, we may delete it, de-identify it, or isolate it from further processing.

 ## How We Share Your Personal Information
 We may share your personal information with third parties to provide requested products or services.
-Rest assured, Wagguracy will only share your data with authorized suppliers or agents for the outlined purposes in this Privacy Policy.
+Rest assured, WAGGURACY will only share your data with authorized suppliers or agents for the outlined purposes in this Privacy Policy.
 + **Affiliated Companies:** Our parent company, subsidiaries, and affiliated companies, for purposes consistent with this Privacy Policy.
 + **Service Providers:** Third parties that provide services to us or assist us in operating the service or business (such as hosting, IT, customer support, email delivery, marketing, consumer research, and website analytics).
 We may share location data with our service providers to enable the provision of our services.
 + **Payment Processors:** Any payment card information you use for purchases on the service is collected and processed directly by our payment processors (such as PayPal).
 PayPal may use your payment data in accordance with its privacy policy.
 You may also choose to be billed by your mobile carrier, which may use your payment data according to its privacy policy.